Full list of all the FIFA 23 Ultimate Team player ratings for Leeds United

-FIFA 23 Ultimate Team: Leeds United player ratings announced - including Rodrigo and Luis Sinisterra
+FIFA 23 Ultimate Team: Leeds United player ratings announced - including Tyler Adams and Luis Sinisterra

-A database of most FIFA 23 Ultimate Team player ratings has been published - including a number of Leeds United players.
+A database of most FIFA 23 Ultimate Team player ratings has been published - including all Leeds United players.

-The build-up to the release of FIFA 23, the world’s biggest virtual football simulator, continues as EA Sports continues to release Ultimate Team player ratings - including Leeds United players.
+The build-up to the release of FIFA 23, the world’s biggest virtual football simulator, continues as EA Sports has released a full database of Ultimate Team player ratings - including Leeds United players.

 EA Sports, which earns an average of $1.6 billion each year from the franchise, have been releasing new ratings over the last two weeks.